frolovilya/stm32-boot-explained/README.md

 Two spaces are of the most interest for us for now:

-* **RAM** stores data produced by the running programm.
-Using heap or stack abstractions for memory management.
+* **RAM** stores data produced by the running programm, utilizing heap or stack abstractions for memory management.
 The data isn't persisted.
-* **FLASH** keeps the program binary and constants, used by bootloader to initialize RAM on startup.
+* **FLASH** keeps the program binary, constants and initial variables values, used by bootloader to initialize RAM on startup.
 The data is persisted.

-Though the functional division could be any in practice.
-You may want to load a program binary data into RAM instead and vice versa.
+However, in practice, the functional division could vary.
+For instance, you may need to load program binary data into RAM or vice versa.

 Memory structure is reflected in the linker file.
 FLASH starts at `ORIGIN = 0x8000000` and RAM at `ORIGIN = 0x20000000`.